A. J. Foyt: Midget car career

-Foyt began racing midgets in 1953 at age 18 in a car owned and maintained by his father.
-He started his USAC career in a midget car at the 1956 Night before the 500 in Anderson, Indiana.
-His first midget car win was at a 100 lap event at Kansas City in 1957, and finished seventh in the season points standings.
-He left midget cars after the 1957 season to drive in sprint cars and Championship Car.
-He did occasionally compete in midget car events.
-He won the 1960 and 1961 Turkey Night Grand Prix, the first two years that it was held at Ascot Park.
-He won the 1961 Hut Hundred after starting last, and finished seventh in National Midget points that year.
-He won the 1970 Astro Grand Prix, an event that he promoted in his hometown of Houston.
-He ended his career with 20 midget car feature wins.
-Even after he had reached the pinnacle of his sport, Foyt was known to make occasional appearances in small, local events as a way of thanking promoters who had supported him in his struggle up the ladder.
+Foyt began racing midget cars at the age of seventeen, driving for a low-budget owner after his father refused to let A. J. in his car.
+The first major event he participated in was the 1956 Night Before the 500 at West 16th Street Speedway, located across the street from the Indianapolis Motor Speedway.
+His first major midget car win came in a one-hundred lap event at Kansas City in 1957, and he finished seventh in the season points standings.
+He no longer raced midget cars full-time after the 1957 season, as he shifted focus to sprint and Championship car events.

+Foyt continued to participate in midget events as his schedule allowed, focusing on major events.
+He won the 1960 and 1961 Turkey Night Grand Prix - the first two years that event shifted to Ascot Park in Gardena, California.
+He won the 1961 Hut Hundred after starting last, and finished seventh in National Midget point standings that year.
+He won the Astro Grand Prix in 1970, held inside the Houston Astrodome.

-In 1975 and 1976, Foyt won the Australian Speedcar Grand Prix at the Liverpool International Speedway in Sydney when the speedway had an asphalt surface.
-(In Australia Midgets are called Speedcars.)
+In 1975 and 1976, Foyt won the Australian Speedcar Grand Prix, a midget race held at the Liverpool International Speedway in Sydney, Australia.
+He ended his career with twenty midget car feature wins.
+Even during the height of his success, Foyt habitually made occasional appearances in small, local events in order to support promoters who had assisted him during his struggle up the racing ladder.

 Sprint car career

-Foyt began his sprint car career in 1956, at age 21, driving the Les Vaughn Offy with the International Motor Contest Association.
-On August 24, 1956, Foyt outqualified a field of 42 drivers at the Minnesota State Fair and, the following day, he won his first sprint car race, running away with the IMCA feature at the Red River Fair in Fargo, N.D.
+Foyt began his sprint car career in 1956, at the age of 21, driving the Les Vaughn Offy with the International Motor Contest Association.
+On August 24, 1956, Foyt outqualified a field of 42 drivers at the Minnesota State Fair and, the following day, he won his first sprint car race, running away with the IMCA feature at the Red River Fair in Fargo, North Dakota.
 On June 16, 1957, on the high banked asphalt track at Salem, Indiana, Foyt came out on top in a race-long battle with Bob Cleberg.
 That victory put Foyt on the radar for USAC car owners and he switched from the IMCA to USAC later that season.
 Foyt eventually won 28 USAC National sprint car feature races and the USAC Eastern Championship in 1960.
 Foyt continued to race sprint cars long after he was firmly established as one of the top drivers at the Indy 500.